 However, multi-run butt welds using the semi automatic SAW process and ‘matching’ electrodes give satisfactory results.
 Such welds are usually used for pre-assembly butts in web and flange plates, and are therefore unrestrained.
 Such butted plates are often subsequently cut into their final shape after welding and it is therefore useful to have the full weather resistant properties throughout the thickness of the weld.

 Weathering grade preloaded bolts, nuts and washers, with chemical compositions complying with ASTM A325, Type 3, Grade A, or equivalent, should be used for all bolted joints.
 They should be tightened using the ‘part-turn’ method.
-The bolts are not suitable for the torque method and direct tension indicators (load-indicating washers) would not be acceptable without subsequent sealing of the crevices.
+The bolts are not suitable for the torque method, and direct tension indicators (load-indicating washers) are prohibited by BS EN 1090-2 because crevices are created that would become corrosion traps.

 Surface preparationAbrasive blast cleaning to a minimum standard of Sa2, BS EN ISO 8501-1 , should be carried out after fabrication and prior to delivery on site, to assist with the formation of a uniform rust ‘patina’.
 The use of paint, wax, or crayon etc. for marking steelwork during fabrication and erection should be avoided, as these are difficult to remove, and will interfere with the weathering process.
 Note that water based paint can be used for marking as it is readily removed during blast cleaning.